stryker-mutator/stryker-js/docs/configuration.md

 Default: `{}`<br />
 Command line: _none_<br />
-Config file: `"mutator": { "plugins": ["classProperties"], "excludedMutations": ["StringLiteral"] }`
+Config file: `"mutator": { "plugins": ["classProperties"], "includedMutations": ["MutationSpecification"], "excludedMutations": ["MutationSpecification"] }`

 - `plugins`: allows you to override the default [babel plugins](https://babeljs.io/docs/en/plugins) to use for JavaScript files.
   By default, Stryker uses [a default list of babel plugins to parse your JS file](https://github.com/stryker-mutator/stryker-js/blob/master/packages/instrumenter/src/parsers/js-parser.ts#L8-L32).
 It also loads any plugins or presets you might have configured yourself with `.babelrc` or `babel.config.js` files.
   In the rare situation where the plugins Stryker loads conflict with your own local plugins (for example, when using the decorators and decorators-legacy plugins together), you can override the `plugins` here to `[]`.
+- `includedMutations`: allow you to specify a [list of mutator names](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#supported-mutators), mutation operators, or mutation level to be included in the test run.
+This will exclude anything not specified in this list.
 - `excludedMutations`: allow you to specify a [list of mutator names](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#supported-mutators) to be excluded (`ignored`) from the test run.
 See [Disable mutants](./disable-mutants.md) for more options of how to disable specific mutants.
+In case `includedMutations` is also specified, this will exclude mutation operators from that list.

 _Note: prior to Stryker version 4, the mutator also needed a `name` (or be defined as `string`).
 This is removed in version 4.
 Stryker now supports mutating of JavaScript and friend files out of the box, without the need for a mutator plugin._